 Are you looking for healthy snack recipes?
 I know I always am, and as soon as I made these no bake oatmeal cookie energy bites (which just so happen to be sugar free, gluten free, and vegan) I knew I had found my go-to snack recipe for the new year!

-The reality is sinking in, it’s 2016!
 I love thinking about all the possibilities and goals for the year ahead.
 One thing I really want to focus on this year is eating more mindfully, and one of the things that helps me do that is having healthy snacks around.
 If I don’t have any healthy snacks on hand, chances are I’m going to eat something not-so-good-for-me.

 I’m such a huge fan of energy bites (you may remember these no bake coconut date energy bites) and with my newly procured dates I wanted to try out a new flavor combination, and I hit the jackpot of deliciousness with these oatmeal cookie energy bites.
 The energy bites taste like an oatmeal cookie, and they only have 5 ingredients…making them absolutely perfect for the first FIVE INGREDIENT FRIDAY of the new year (<– can you tell how jazzed I am about Five Ingredient Fridays this year?!!)

 Making energy bites is super fun, but sometimes they can look difficult (they’re really easy to make, promise) so I’ve put together my top six tips for making energy bites:

 - Use a good food processor.
 I use this food processor, it really makes a difference texturally

 - Process the dates first so that there are no big chunks

 - Use a cookie scoop to make even size balls, then roll with hands